samuel-jimenez/GramEditor/docs/src/extensions/developing-extensions.md

 - [Themes](./themes.md)
 - [Icon Themes](./icon-themes.md)

-## Developing an Extension Locally
+## Developing an Extension

 Before starting to develop an extension for Gram, be sure to [install Rust via rustup](https://www.rust-lang.org/tools/install).

 > Rust must be installed via rustup.
-If you have Rust installed via homebrew or otherwise, installing dev extensions will not work.
+If you have Rust installed via homebrew or otherwise, installing extensions will not work.

-When developing an extension, you can use it in Gram without needing to publish it by installing it as a _dev extension_.
+When developing an extension, you can use it in Gram by installing it:

-From the extensions page, click the `Install Dev Extension` button (or the {#action gram::InstallDevExtension} action) and select the directory containing your extension.
+From the extensions page, click the `Install Local` button (or the {#action gram::InstallExtensionFromFolder} action) and select the directory containing your extension.

 If you need to troubleshoot, you can check the Gram.log ({#action gram::OpenLog}) for additional output.
-For debug output, close and relaunch zed with the `zed --foreground` from the command line which show more verbose INFO level logging.
+For debug output, close and relaunch the editor with the flag `gram --foreground` from the command line which show more verbose INFO level logging.

-If you already have the published version of the extension installed, the published version will be uninstalled prior to the installation of the dev extension.
-After successful installation, the `Extensions` page will indicate that the upstream extension is "Overridden by dev extension".

 ## Directory Structure of a Gram Extension